 What is Mega Charizard Y in Pokémon Go?

 The final evolution of the Fire type starter from Gen I, Charizard has not one, but two Mega Evolutions.
-Mega Charizard X is certainly the more interesting of the two thanks to its Dragon typing, but don't count Mega Charizard Y out just yet.
-This Fire and Flying type Mega Evolution gets a massive stat boost and looks pretty awesome too!
-Overall, it is one of the most powerful Fire types in the whole of Pokémon Go and its Mega Energy works for both X and Y, so this isn't a Mega Raid to skip.
+Mega Charizard X is certainly the more interesting of the two thanks to its Dragon typing, but novelty aside, Mega Charizard Y is the better performing of the two.
+Simply put, it's the most powerful Fire type in the game, and as a Mega, it will boost other Fire and Flying types on the field.
+It's also the easier of the two to beat, so this is not a Mega Raid you'll want to skip.

 Mega Evolution strategies for Mega Charizard Y in Pokémon Go?

-There are a handful of options for Mega Evolution when countering Mega Charizard Y, focusing on each of its weaknesses: Rock, Water, and Electric.
+There are a handful of options for Mega Evolution when countering Mega Charizard Y, focusing on each of its weaknesses: Rock, Water, and Electric; however, as Rock is a double weakness, preference should be given to that.

 If at all possible, Mega Aerodactyl is the best Pokémon to bring to this fight.
 This Flying and Rock type can do more damage to Mega Charizard Y than any other counter and it will boost all other Rock types on the field.
 It resists Fire and Flying type damage and has no weaknesses Mega Charizard Y can exploit.
 Rock Throw and Rock Slide are the moves you'll want your Mega Aerodactyl to know.